-When Calvin Candie (Leonardo DiCaprio) smashes his hand on the dinner table, DiCaprio accidentally crushed a small stemmed glass with his palm and really began to bleed.
+When Calvin Candie (Leonardo DiCaprio) smashes his hand on the dinner-table, DiCaprio did accidentally crush a small stemmed glass with his palm and did really begin to bleed.
 He ignored it, stayed in character, and continued with the scene.
 Quentin Tarantino was so impressed that he used this take in the final print, and when he called cut, the room erupted in a standing ovation.
 DiCaprio's hand was bandaged, and he suggested the idea of smearing blood onto the face of Kerry Washington.
 Tarantino and Washington both liked this, so Tarantino got some fake blood together.

 Leonardo DiCaprio, whose role marked the first time he played a villain since The Man in the Iron Mask (1998), was uncomfortable with how horrible and explicitly racist his character was.
 However, Quentin Tarantino convinced him to be as menacing as possible, saying that if he didn't take it all the way, people would hold it against him forever.

 1,500 of 1,521 found this interesting Interesting? |

 In an interview, Quentin Tarantino stated that originally, the mandingo fight scene, and the scene with the dogs, were longer and more violent.
 He said he felt like he was going to "traumatize" the audience, so he cut both scenes down.

 971 of 984 found this interesting Interesting? |

 After working on this film, composer Ennio Morricone said he would probably never again collaborate with Quentin Tarantino, since he didn't like the way he "places music in his films without coherence" and "never giving enough time".
 However, Morricone and Tarantino collaborated again on The Hateful Eight (2015), which earned Morricone his first Academy Award.

 1,104 of 1,123 found this interesting Interesting? |